 At The Edelstein Firm, we understand the serious consequences that can result from a fraud arrest or conviction.
 A fraud related conviction can negatively impact every aspect of your life, from your reputation and career to your family life and personal relationships.
-That is why it is so important that you choose a fraud crimes attorney with the necessary skill and experience to help you avoid these potential life-long negative consequences.
+That is why it is so important that you choose a fraud crimes attorney in Miami with the necessary skill and experience to help you avoid these potential life-long negative consequences.

 A fraud offense typically involves dishonesty and deception for the purpose of gaining a benefit.
 Fraud crimes can be prosecuted in both State and Federal courts.
 A victim of fraud can also bring a civil lawsuit for monetary damages against the person or entity that allegedly defrauded them.
 Unlike civil fraud, however, criminal fraud can result in a criminal conviction, incarceration, and fines.
 Some fraud cases begin as criminal cases and later become the basis for a civil fraud suit.